 As networks and security continue to converge, why should businesses consider consolidating independent SOCs and NOCs into a single unified operations center?

 Reason 1: Unified Cross-Domain Visibility

-Unified operations allow administrators to have visibility of both domains simultaneously.
+Unified NOC-SOC networks allow administrators to have visibility of both domains simultaneously.
 They can deep-dive into either security or network issues from one interface or explore cross-domain incidents that involve both.
 For example, NDR (network detection and response) becomes more efficient when security and networks and the teams that manage them stop reacting separately.
-Response times are faster when everything is orchestrated and acts as one.
+Response times are faster when SOC network and NOC act as one.
 It’s also the best way to manage access points and endpoints where connectivity and security converge into one platform.

 Reason 2: Unified Automation and AI

 Automation and AI play an ever-increasing role in managing security and network efficiency because data is power.